Ethnic inequalities in severe psychological distress and care experiences are well-documented. Yet no national policies exist to address them.

 PAR’s explicit political and social justice agenda distinguishes it from other participatory approaches.
 With roots in Paulo Freire’s liberatory education, the ‘action’ in PAR refers to transforming current practices and power structures.
 To this end, digital stories demonstrating central themes created from the BNIM interviews will be shown during focus groups with key stakeholders (experts by experience, carers, experts by profession and commissioners) to inform policy development and to improve mental health care for ethnic minority people.

 PAR critically engages with questions of power.
 While we cannot entirely eliminate power differentials in our team, not only those between academic and co-researcher, but also those that exist within any group (e.g. age, gender, class, sexuality, race, religion), PAR urges us to be upfront about them and encourage review, debate, disagreement and open dialogue.
-We are striving to create this type of atmosphere, which is considered important by our co-researchers, who say:
+We are striving to create this type of atmosphere, which is considered important by our co-researchers, one of whom said:

 “Working in a team with other researchers who have lived experience of mental illness has allowed me to feel comfortable with opening up about my own unusual experiences in a way that I have not done before within a professional setting.”